 The ex-dividend date is the first date immediately following the declaration of a dividend by a company's board of directors, when the purchaser of an entity's stock is not entitled to receive the next dividend payment.
-This date impacts the price of a company's stock.
 It is quite common for the price of a company's stock to increase by the amount of a scheduled dividend as the ex-dividend date approaches and then decline immediately thereafter by the same amount, which reflects the decline in value of the shares to investors once the dividend has been paid.
 If the dividend is instead paid in stock, there may be no change in price, since there was no asset distribution.

 Thus, an investor who buys an entity's shares on or after the ex-dividend date will not receive any dividend that is declared but unpaid on that date.
 Conversely, the investor holding the shares immediately prior to the ex-dividend date will receive the dividend.

 ABC Company declares a $1 dividend, payable to shareholders of record on January 11.
 The ex-dividend date is January 9.
 Several scenarios are:

 - Mr. Smith buys 10 shares of ABC Company on January 8, and sells it on January 9.
 Mr. Smith is entitled to the $1 dividend on each of his shares, since he was the last owner of record prior to the ex-dividend date.

 - Mr. Jones has held 500 shares of ABC Company stock for the last three years, and retains his ownership through the ex-dividend date.
 Mr. Jones is entitled to the $1 dividend on each of his 500 shares.